 Will it still feel like a Co-op?

-The size store we are planning will still be considered quite small compared to our conventional grocery counterparts.
-At 8,000 square feet of retail space, our new store will be about four times the size of our current space.
-As a comparison, Safeway is about 60,000 square feet of retail space.
+At 8,000 square feet of retail space our new store will be about four times the size of our current space.
+As a comparison, Safeway is about 60,000 square feet.
 If you’ve ever been to co-ops in Port Townsend or Ashland, the size store we are planning would be a bit smaller and those places still feel very much like a co-op.
 And we’ll still generate that co-op smell!

 Will the expansion include more parking?